 GETTING STARTED WITH SMART AUDIENCES

-You can think of smart audiences as a group of segments from your customer and subscriber base.
+You can think of smart audiences as a group of contacts who meet a set of criteria.
 Identifying these audiences allows you to intelligently target groups with different messaging or campaigns to resonate with those groups based on what you already know about their behavior and interaction with your brand.

 Retailers often experience a disconnect and missed opportunity in the way they market to their list.
 We typically market to active, engaged customers (which may only represent a small percentage of the list), while ignoring a huge segment of the list: non-buyers.